cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 Applies the lambda function to every item in the list `x`.
 The lambda takes an optional second input which is the index of the item in the list.

+If applied to an object, the first input is the value, and the second is the key.
+The result is the new value.

 **Code examples**
 ```
 [1, 2, 3, 4].map(number => number * 2) -> [2, 4, 6, 8]